aharutyunova/automation_qwallity_06-24/Lesson_19/Readme.txt

 Before running the program, ensure that you have the following:
 Used library:                       - requests (pip install requests)
                                     - marshmallow (pip install marshmallow)
-                                    - random (pip install random)
+                                    - random

 # Usage

-To start the program run main.py file
+To start the program run main_with_logging.py file